 Location: 148 Montague Street, Brooklyn Heights

-A few other local restaurants and stores that Tamara loves in the neighborhood are:
+In addition, a few other local restaurants and stores that Tamara loves in the neighborhood are:

 - Roman’s: 243 Dekalb Avenue – http://romansnyc.com